Anton-Jiayuan-MA/anton-jiayuan-ma.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Ni Hao/How Are You!
+I'm Jiayuan (Anton) MA!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Ni Hao/How Are You!
-Hello, I'm Jiayuan (Anton) MA!
+#
 Here is my personal website